zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 So everything is working and now users are able to create records in the database using the HTML form and  automatically be redirected to a `show` page where they can see the data that they entered in.
 There are a number of refactors that we will implement in the future, such as `strong parameters`, `error handling`, and tasks such as that, but we'll leave for a future lesson.

-<a href='https://learn.co/lessons/rails-create-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-create-action-readme' title='Create Action'>Create Action</a> on Learn.co and start learning to code for free.</p>
 <a href='https://learn.co/lessons/rails-create-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>